charlourdes/spending-analyser/README.md

 I used the  Streamlit as it allowed me to build a interactive dashboard prototype and:

 - Supported rapid prototyping with python
-- intergrated easily with Pandas, Plotly and the OpenAI API
+- Intergrated easily with Pandas, Plotly and the OpenAI API
 - It let me focus on functionality, iteration and deploying to the Web

 Streamlit UI components were perfect for this task with all the cards/metrics I wanted to include.
 The result is a clean, modern dashboard with interactive and intuitive UI components.